The Cattle Council of Australia is working with Federal, State and Territory Governments in our response to the outbreak of the COVID-19 coronavirus.

 Better Internet for Rural, Regional and Remote Australia has prepared a useful guide for getting the most from your internet connection.

-Further information and an extensive list of resources are also avaliable from the Red Meat Advisory Council.
+Further information and an extensive list of resources are also available from FarmHub.

 You can also monitor Cattle Council’s response to the coronavirus through its media release page.